Budibase/website/content/blog/alternatives/filemaker/index.md

 #### Pricing

-Creator offers three per-user pricing tiers - Standard ($8), Professional ($20), and Enterprise ($25).
-However, we’ll need a Professional license or above in order to create multiple applications.
+Creator’s pricing is based on three fixed monthly per-user tiers - Standard, Professional, and Enterprise, as well as the option for custom pricing.
+This has the potential to be very cost-effective, although it's worth noting that there's no fully-featured free tier.

-At first glance, this appears to be quite a cost-effective option - but it’s important to note that each tier also comes along with restrictions on data storage and automation runs, so we may need to upgrade to a more expensive license on this basis.
+Pricing is also a little bit less predictable than some other vendors in the low-code space.
+There are additional usage-based limits based on both automation runs and connected data, so we might need to upgrade to a premium tier as a result of these.

-One interesting point here is that some enterprise features like SSO are available as optional add-ons across all pricing tiers - whereas for many platforms, we’ll need custom pricing to get access to these.
+Certain enterprise features like SSO are available on all tiers but billed as an optional extra for Standard and Professional licenses, which could be a great fit for smaller security-conscious teams.

 ## FileMaker vs Budibase